-Tribunal finds ex-British cycling doc covered up substance
+Ruling: British cycling doc obtained drug for rider doping

-LONDON (AP) — The former doctor of Team Sky and British Cycling was found on Friday to have covered up an order of testosterone which was intended to help an athlete’s performance.
+MANCHESTER, England (AP) — The reputation of British cycling was dealt a severe blow Friday when a doctor involved in the country’s transformation into an Olympic superpower and the Tour de France-wining Team Sky was found to have covered up the order of a “drug of choice” intended to boost a rider’s performance.

-Britain’s Medical Practicioners Tribunal Service delivered the verdict on Richard Freeman after he was investigated over the order of 30 sachets of Testogel to the Manchester Velodrome in 2011.
+Dr. Richard Freeman received the guilty verdict from Britain’s Medical Practitioners Tribunal Service following a lengthy investigation and hearings lasting two years into the discovery of the 2011 order of 30 sachets of testosterone gel to the Manchester Velodrome.

+No athlete was identified by the tribunal, which is set to determine next week whether Freeman can continue to work as a doctor as it considers sanctions.
+Freeman also faces action from the U.K. Anti-Doping Agency.

+The 18,300-word MPTS ruling issued in Manchester makes clear both the status of Freeman in sport and the magnitude of his offenses.

 “Reflecting upon the totality of the evidence, the tribunal has determined that Dr. Freeman placed the order and obtained the Testogel knowing or believing it was to be administered to an athlete to improve their athletic performance,” the ruling said.